Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

         1. Click the **Model deployments** option in the sidebar (left menu) for Azure OpenAI resource.
         1. In the destination page, click **Manage Deployments**
-        1. (Optional) You can directly navigate to the [Azure OpenAI Studio website](https://oai.azure.com).
+        1. (Optional) You can directly navigate to the [Azure AI Foundry portal](https://oai.azure.com).

-        This will take you to the Azure OpenAI Studio website, where we'll find the other values as described below.
+        This will take you to the Azure AI Foundry website, where we'll find the other values as described below.

-    1. Create and get Azure OpenAI deployment value (from Azure OpenAI Studio):
+    1. Create and get Azure OpenAI deployment value (from Azure AI Foundry):

-        1. Navigate to [Azure OpenAI Studio](https://oai.azure.com) **from your resource** as described above.
+        1. Navigate to [Azure AI Foundry](https://oai.azure.com) **from your resource** as described above.
         1. Click the **Deployments** tab (sidebar, left) to view currently deployed models.
         1. If your desired model is not deployed, click on **Deploy Model** then select to **Deploy Base Model**.
         1. You will need a chat completion model.
 For this workshop we recommend using `gpt-4o`.
 Select `gpt-4o` from the drop down and click **Confirm**.